 Another excellent way in which handicaps can be useful is highlighting areas for improvement.
 Do you have a favourite distance/target to shoot that you feel is just right for you?
-If you shoot a round across different distances you can calculate a handicap for each one and see how they compare to one another (NB archr can do this for you).
+If you shoot a round across different distances you can calculate a handicap for each one and see how they compare to one another (NB archerycalculator.co.uk can be used to do this).
 Find out if your favourite distance really is your best!
 If you have any distances/faces that are a noticeably lower handicap then this may be an area you need to spend more time practising.
 I find this particularly useful for field where there are a wide variety of face sizes.

 Alternatively, if your handicap drops off at close or long range, this may be indicative of equipment or tuning issues.
 A poor handicap at long distances might suggest arrows are parachuting and you need skinnier arrows/fletchings, whilst at close distance it might indicate clearance issues.
 These are, of course, just two examples.